Blog | Technology

 Pavan Gupta leads the AVA group at Brillio, engaging deeply with tier-1 operators and network OEMs, providing product and business expertise.
 He has an extensive background in 4G, 5G, SDN, NFV, MEC, Telco Cloud, Open-Source software, cloud networking, and private networking.
 With the right mix of technical expertise and business acumen, Pavan has led the design, development, and go-to-market initiatives for carrier-grade products and services in the US and India.

-Cloud service providers (CSPs) are now embracing the role of network providers to forge new business models and redefine alliances.
+Cloud service providers (CSPs) are now embracing the role of network providers and hyperscalers to forge new business models and redefine alliances.

-Cloud service providers conventionally host compute workloads, provide storage services, and run SaaS applications in the cloud.
+Cloud service providers conventionally host computer workloads, provide storage services, and run SaaS applications in the cloud.
 Customers can access these cloud resources through the public Internet with the best-effort network bandwidth offered by the internet service provider.
 As more critical workloads, data, and applications moved to the cloud, the need grew to access these resources securely and with guaranteed service level agreements (SLAs).
-Enterprises require more reliable and secured network access when connecting to the cloud.
+Enterprises require more reliable and secured network access when connecting to the hyperscaler cloud.
 To counter this demand, cloud providers set up points-of-presence (POP) locations in data centers at different locations globally.
 These POP locations connect directly to cloud regions with a private network managed by the cloud providers to access cloud resources.
 Enterprises could then bring their private lines to the POP location and connect directly with the cloud provider network.
-Each hyper scaler now has its private network for its cloud regions.
-For example, AWS has DirectConnect, Azure has ExpressRoute, and Google has Partner Interconnect.
+Each hyperscaler now has its private network for its cloud regions.
+For example, AWS has DirectConnect, Azure has ExpressRoute, and Google has Partner Interconnect — all part of growing hyperscale computing and connectivity trends.

 For customers, an alternate option for connecting private lines to the CSP network is to partner with a network operator to provide access to these PoP locations using layer-1, layer-2, or layer-3 network services.
 Customers host or leverage services in different cloud regions for various reasons, including legal compliances, costs, disaster recovery, and workload distribution.
 Cloud providers have built a global backbone network to enable network connectivity to their cloud regions.
 Customers are charged based on usage models for transporting data over this network.
-These backbone networks have grown to be large and elaborate and now serve beyond offering network connectivity to cloud regions.
+These backbone networks have grown to be large and elaborate and now serve beyond offering network connectivity to cloud regions — forming the foundation of hyperscale models and services.

 Depending upon their business requirements, customers who prefer secured and reliable network connectivity to the cloud can choose from some of the following options:

-Set up their private network lines to the collocated data centers and interconnect with the CSP network fabric—an expensive proposition but offers dedicated network connectivity with guaranteed bandwidth.
+Set up their private network lines to the collocated data centers and interconnect with the CSP network fabric—an expensive proposition but offers dedicated network connectivity with guaranteed bandwidth and hyperscale performance.

 Some data center companies already have established networks that offer pre-provisioned network connectivity to the CSPs.
 These companies provide enterprises or network operators services to take them to cloud regions.
-For example, Equinix and Digital Reality are data center companies that operate in this space.
+For example, Equinix and Digital Reality are data center companies that operate in this space, enabling hyperscaler network connectivity and simplifying access to cloud resources.

 CSPs pursue the same model when it comes to utilizing their backbone network.
 Customers are charged based on data they transfer monthly over their backbone network.
 In addition, hourly charges are levied for network elements that facilitate routing, network security, and network attachments to cloud services and resources (for example: VMs, containers, and databases).